mizzunet/awesome-calibre-kindle/README.md

 * [kindle-display](https://github.com/dennisreimann/kindle-display) - Kindle Status Display
 * [kindle-gphotos](https://github.com/mattzzw/kindle-gphotos) - Turns a Kindle Paperwhite into an electronic picture frame displaying images from a shared album on Google Photos.
 * [kindle-weatherstation](https://github.com/mattzzw/kindle-weatherstation) - Turn a Kindle Paperwhite into a server-less weatherstation with optimized battery runtime.
-* [ manga2mobi](https://github.com/KevCui/manga2mobi) - Download manga/comic and convert it to mobi file for Kindle
-* [papeer](https://github.com/lapwat/papeer) - Scrape the web in the eink era.
-Convert websites into ebooks.

 ## Send to Kindle
 * [Gen2Kindle](https://github.com/shashanoid/Gen2Kindle) - Search, download, convert and send files directly to your kindle from Libgen in one place.